sourcegraph/handbook/content/departments/product-engineering/product/design/workshops/async-design.md

 - More flexibility when people are in lots of time zones
 - Can support quite large groups
 - Self-documenting
+- Allows time for reflection and "shower thoughts" to be included

 Drawbacks: